-- Karen Stafford

-- Julie Cucuel

-- Velvet Cooley

-- Nancey Patten

-- 12. Open an Early Learning Center (child care) on campus for children 6 weeks to age 8.
+12. Open an Early Learning Center (child care) on campus for children 6 weeks to age 8.
 This will serve as a high-quality practicum site for our students.

-UPDATE: Goal in progress.
+2020-21 Update Goal in progress.
 Dan Spatz, Nancey Patten, and Ashley Mickels have been exploring different ways to make this happen.
 Dan Spatz recommended we complete a feasibility student for The Dalles.
-This May, we received enough funding from community partners and the Ford

-Family Foundation to hire a consultant, Heidi East, to conduct the study.
-Dan wrote a short proposal to Representative Bonham for 1.5 million dollars of the American Rescue Plan Act (ARPA) recovery funds to build a child care center on campus.
-We also discussed this need to Representative Anna Williams, and she identified it as one of her priorities for the ARPA funds.
+This May, we received enough funding from community partners and the Ford Family Foundation to hire a consultant, Heidi East, to conduct the study.
+Dan wrote a short proposal to Representative Bonham for 1.5 million dollars of the American Rescue Plan Act (ARPA) recovery funds to build a childcare center on campus.
+We also discussed this need with Representative Anna Williams, and she identified it as one of her priorities for the ARPA funds.